CarlFredriksson/RL_an_introduction/Chapter_6/chapter_6_exercises.md

 **My answer:**

-Because the method improves a policy different from that used to generate the data.
-It has a behavior policy $b$ that determines action selection during learning, and a target policy $\pi$ that the agent improves over time.
+Because the method learns about and improves a policy different from that used to generate the data.
+It has a behavior policy $b$ that determines action selection during learning, and a target policy $\pi$ that the agent learns action-values for and improves over time.
 The behavior policy is derived from $Q$, but needs to make the agent explore, for example by being $\epsilon$-greedy with regards to $Q$.
 The target policy is greedy with regards to $Q$.

 ## Exercise 6.12